Help with an email, phone number, or username that's already in use

 If your information is associated with a deactivated account

-If your username or email address is associated with a suspended account
+If your username, phone number, or email address is associated with a suspended account

 If there is another active account on Twitter using your email address or username

 - An email address can only be associated with one Twitter account at a time.
 You may own another account on Twitter if your information is not available.